 These markets are based on predictive analyses of behavioral data (that means the data of who you are and what you do), and they profit greatly from attempting to herd users towards the predictive commercial outcomes.

-Our scanning technology maps out the cookies and tracking on your domains, and our cookie scripts block them into groups determined by their function.
+The Cookiebot CMP scanner maps out the cookies and tracking on your domains, and our cookie scripts block them into groups determined by their function.

 Control is then handed over to the website visitor, who is presented with a cookie consent banner, in which they can choose what tracking they will allow to interact with their devices.

-Cookiebot operates two types of cookie scripts:
+Cookiebot CMP operates two types of cookie scripts:

 The first cookie script will manage the cookie consent banner that you undoubtably know from most websites today.